papermerge/papermerge-cli/README.md

     $ papermerge-cli import /path/to/some/document.pdf

-If you want **uploaded documents to be deleted** after successful import - add `--delete` flag:
+If you want the local copy the uploaded documents **to be deleted** after successful import - add `--delete` flag:

     $ papermerge-cli import --delete /path/to/folder/

-PLEASE BE CAREFUL WITH `--delete` FLAG AS IT WILL IRREVERSIBLE DELETE THE LOCAL COPY OF THE UPLOADED DOCUMENT.
+PLEASE BE CAREFUL WITH `--delete` FLAG AS IT WILL IRREVERSIBLE DELETE THE LOCAL COPY OF THE UPLOADED DOCUMENT!

 ### search